mikblack/hpgp-basics/irgm-deletions.md

-Haplotypes - note, the output is WIDE (lists all nodes: 3671 for teh IRGM region), so output is truncated to first 10 rows and columns:
+Haplotypes - note, the output is WIDE (lists all nodes: 3671 for the IRGM region), so output is truncated to first 10 rows and columns:

 ```{bash}
 odgi paths -i irgm-region-chr5.og -H | cut -d$'\t' -f1-10 | head